syncfusion-content/winui-docs/winui/Time-Picker/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-## Cancel a date that is being changed
+## Cancel a time that is being changed

 The `TimeChanging` event will be triggered after time selection and before `SelectedTime` property is updated.
 If the change is considered invalid, it can be canceled.
 The `TimeChanging` event contains the following properties.